A272 road: Features

 The A272's route is predominantly rural, despite being only 40 mi from the centre of London at its nearest point.
 Most of it passes through countryside, villages and small towns, and the only built-up area of any size that it traverses is Haywards Heath and its surrounding villages.
 There is very little dual carriageway—just three very short sections between Petworth and Midhurst—and it therefore gives the driver an experience which is reminiscent of English country roads as they were in the middle of the 20th Century.

 It has been said that the A272 follows part of the route that was taken by pilgrims travelling between the cathedral cities of Winchester and Canterbury.
 However, this is unlikely because, for most of its length, it passes through the low weald of Sussex.
 Prior to the development of modern roads, this was difficult for travellers, because of the extensive forest and tracts of low-lying marshy ground.
 The more likely route was the Pilgrims' Way, which followed the chalk escarpment of the North Downs.

 In popular culture

-The road is the subject of a book by the Dutch author Pieter Boogaart: A272 - An Ode to a Road (Pallas Athene, 2000).

-The A272 is the subject of a chapter in W H Charnock's book "Mind over Motor" describing in detail a car journey from Winchester to Petersfield.

-The A272 is mentioned as part of the route Pablo Picasso will take as part of his bicycle ride in the first episode of Monty Python.
+The A272 is mentioned as part of the route Pablo Picasso will take as part of his bicycle ride in the first episode of Monty Python's Flying Circus.